Bugmark-Simulator/bugmark_simulation/README.md

       - If it is not running, start it `sudo systemctl start influxdb`
       - Re-run the provision script in step 4
     - If any other task fails, try re-running the script, sometimes that helps
+    - If an error comes up about sudo requiring a password, run `sudo ls` before retrying

 5. Check database status: `systemctl status postgresql`